 - mashed cauliflower

 - Brine.
 Whisk to dissolve the salt (2 tablespoons) in the boiling water (2 cups).
 Set it aside and allow the water to come to room temp (time saver: place brine in the fridge for 20 minutes).
 Place pork chops (2) in a resealable bag and pour brine on top.
-Seal and place in the fridge for at least 30 minutes.
+Seal and place in the fridge for 30 minutes - 3 hours.

 - Season.
 In a small bowl, combine the seasoning: black pepper (1/4 teaspoon), onion powder (1 teaspoon), garlic powder (1 teaspoon), and cayenne pepper (1/4 teaspoon).
 Remove pork chops from the brine and discard.
 Pat the pork chops completely dry and sprinkle seasoning on each side.
 Press to adhere.